AlbertShenC/Zotero-Literature-Manager/README.md

   - the date uploaded to ArXiv
   - official code link
   - published year and conference
-  - a automatically generated summary
+  - an automatically generated summary
   - related papers

 ## Example